-As research shows that positive individuals are more engaged and productive in the workplace (Lyubomirksy, 2007), Medlin and Faulk (2011) found that student engagement, through increased optimism, positively affects student perception of academic performance.
-Moreover, positive students are more academically successful (Nonis, 2005), and are more satisfied with their lives (Straw & Barsade, 1993 as cited in Lyubomirsky, et al., 2005).
+Similar to the research showing that positive individuals are more engaged and productive in the workplace (Lyubomirksy, 2007), positive students are more academically successful (Nonis, 2005), and are more satisfied with their lives (Straw & Barsade, 1993 as cited in Lyubomirsky, et al., 2005).
 Happier college students persevere during hardships.
 In fact, students with developed coping strategies increase their academic performance and GPA (Saklofski et al., 2012).

-Happier college students set higher individual goals than their less happy peers (Baron, 1990; Home & Arbuckle, 1988; Lyubomirsky et al., 2005).
+College students with higher positivity set higher personal goals (Baron, 1990; Home & Arbuckle, 1988; Lyubomirsky et al., 2005).
 Moreover, happier students feel more encouraged and energized after developing goals than less happy students (Sheldon & Lyubomirsky, 2012; in Lyubomirsky et al., 2005).
-Further, Trope and Pomerantz (1998) suggest that students who reported engaging in a positive experience were more willing to accept criticism about their flaws related to achieving significant goals.
-In fact, students who reported higher positivity remained positive during the pandemic switch from in-person to online classes (Rist, Meek, & Tucker, 2019).
+In addition, Trope and Pomerantz (1998) observed that students participating in a positive experience were better at receiving criticism about mistakes when the critique assisted in reaching important goals.
+In fact, in one study, students who reported higher positivity remained positive during the pandemic switch from in-person to online classes (Rist, Meek, & Tucker, 2019).
 Some colleges are now introducing positivity into the classroom (Meek, Tucker, Pueschel, & Jordan, 2019).
-However, there is an opportunity to explore student positivity within student organizational and whether such positivity leads to organizational identification.
+However, there is an opportunity to explore student positivity within student organizations and whether such positivity leads to organizational identification.